SDX24/Express-Documentation/docs/Set-2.md

 !!! tip

-    Idealy, you do not want to use res.send in a post request.
+    Idealy, you do not want to use res.send in a POST request.
     Because if you go back, refresh and try going to */submit* again, you will get an error.

-    > This is because you are not sending a post request,
+    > This is because you are not sending a POST request,
     > but rather trying to **GET** /submit route.
     > Using [res.redirect](resRedirect) with another **GET** route
-    > would make your post request stay there
+    > would make your POST request stay there

     Example: Instead of your **POST** request, use:
     ``` js